MaginnGroup/genFF_public/README.md

 6. signac.py contains functions related to parsing data from signac workspaces. <br />
 7. utils.py contains utility functions necessary for this package. <br />

-Directory molec_gp_data/ contains the GPs and training/testing data for each HFC <br />
+Directory molec_gp_data/ contains the GPs and training/testing data for each refrigerant. <br />
 It contains the following files/subdirectories: <br />
-1. RXX-vlegp are the subdirectories for each HFC. <br />
+1. RXX-vlegp are the subdirectories for each refrigerant. <br />
 2. RXX-vlegp/sim_PROP_y_train.csv are the output training data for each property. <br />
 3. RXX-vlegp/sim_PROP_y_test.csv are the output testing data for each property. <br />
 4. RXX-vlegp/x_train.csv are the input training data for all properties. <br />